Re722/Re722/README.md

 - 👋 Hi, I’m @Re722
-- 👀 I’m interested in ...
+- 👀 I’m interested in deal with new projects.
-- 🌱 I’m currently learning Angular 9,Apache-Cordova"Android and IOS",JAVA,JAVASCRIPT.
-- 💞️ I’m looking to collaborate on SOME PROJECTS
+- I would like to developer with Javascript, Typescript, Java or PYthon projects.
-- 📫 How to reach me ...
+- - 📫 How to reach me ...
 - <img src="www.ifsc.edu.br"

 <!---